Vargodl/DVwords-WeekenStrung/README.md

 # DVwords-WeekenStrung©
-please note all of these entries which aren't prior art are copyrighted © by me, Dennis Vargo, 2023.
+PLEASE NOTE: All of these entries which aren't prior art are copyrighted © by me, Dennis Vargo, 2023.

 April 9